andsalves/doctrine-elastic/docs/creating-an-elastic-entity-manager-instance.md

-# Creating an ElasticEntityManager Instance
+# (DEPRECATED) Creating an ElasticEntityManager Instance
 #

 DoctrineElastic\ElasticEntityManager is the EntityManager equivalent for this Elasticsearch Doctrine Adaptation.